ZloadrPlatform/Airdrop-API/README.md

 # Airdrop API Documentation

 ## Overview
 The Airdrop API provides access to a list of all available airdrops.
 Users can retrieve data about these airdrops by making a GET request to the specified endpoint.
 The API requires an API key for authentication.
+You can get an API key from Zloadr at https://zloadr.com

 ## Endpoint